rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 ## 4.201.3 General rule

-<a name="4.201.3.1">4.201.3.1</a> Transcribe the place names associated with the publication, release, or issuing of a published manifestation as part of this element.
+<a name="4.201.3.1">4.201.3.1</a> Transcribe place names associated with the publication, release, or issuing of a published manifestation as part of this element.

 <a name="4.201.3.2">4.201.3.2</a> Transcribe the place of publication as it appears on the manifestation.
 If the place appears together with the name of a larger jurisdiction (e.g., country, state, or similar designation), or multiple such jurisdictions, transcribe these as well.